ilanasebag/Probabilistic-WGAN/README.md

 $$

+### Usage

+1. Clone this repository
+2. Install the required packages
+'''
 ./init.sh
+'''
+3. Run the main file with a particular set of parameters, e.g.:
+'''
-python3 main.py -ap 'insert params file' e.g. python3 main.py -ap 'params1'
+python3 main.py -ap 'params1'
+'''